shijiansu/test-java/README.md

   - database-rider-first-try-junit5 - examples of database-rdier + JPA + HSQLDB + Assertj + JUnit5
     - 直接支持JUnit5 + Spring, 不需要使用`rider-spring`
 - dbunit
-  - dbunit-first-try - examples of dbunit + H2 + Flyway + Apache Druid + JUnit4 (as default).
+  - dbunit-first-try - examples of dbunit + H2 + Flyway (default folder is resources/db/migration) + Apache Druid + JUnit4 (as default).
 Understand how to connect to database; export to dataset file; verify tables.
     - Pre-condition, need to prepare the database structure e.g. schema and tables, the tables can be created via,
       - Flyway, etc. database migration tool + embedded database environment;
       - Hibernate auto-ddl = create, with or without Spring + embedded database environment;